-A group of interested residents have recently banded together to form a Sandy Point Music Club.
+A group of interested residents have banded together to form a Sandy Point Music Club.
 Their aim is to enhance the village atmosphere of Sandy Point by organising regular events at the Community Centre.

 The plan is to encompass different styles of music to cater for different ages and groups with the main focus on having social and fun evenings.
 This is very important in a community and Sandy Point is pretty well a perfect size to allow this to happen.

 As a result of running such events the group hopes to make a small profit with the proceeds being donated to worthy causes with some local connection.
 Profit from the first two events was given to the South Gippsland Hospital and later events to the Fish Creek Primary School music program.

 The Music Group would love to hear from people with ideas and “special requests” for future events.
 For more information please email firstname.lastname@example.org

 Andy Baylor’s Hip Hillbillies